ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
-Proton beam radiation therapy is a more precise way of delivering radiation therapy, which could decrease both the severity and frequency of short and long-term side effects.
-Only a few centers can offer this type of radiation therapy.
-Talk with your child's doctor about its availability and whether it is recommended for your child.
+Proton beam radiation therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
+At high energy, protons can destroy cancer cells.
+Proton beam radiation therapy is a targeted way of delivering radiation therapy, which could decrease both the severity and frequency of short-term and long-term side effects.
+However, this treatment is not widely available in all areas.

-Radioactive plaque therapy, also called internal radiation therapy or brachytherapy, is the delivery of radiation therapy directly to the eye with a disc containing radiation.
+There is also a type of internal radiation therapy, also called brachytherapy, for retinoblastoma called radioactive plaque therapy.
+Radioactive plaque therapy is the delivery of radiation therapy directly to the eye with a disc containing radiation.

 Fatigue, drowsiness, nausea, vomiting, and headaches are common side effects of radiation therapy, and these usually go away after treatment.
 Radiation therapy in young children can interfere with the body’s normal development, including growth of the bones around the eye, depending on the dose.
 The increased risk of additional tumors later in life for children with the hereditary form of retinoblastoma (see Risk Factors) is further increased after external-beam radiation therapy.
 These effects are not seen after radioactive plaque therapy.

-Talk with your health care team about potential side effects of your child's radiation therapy plan.
+Talk with your child's health care team about the potential side effects of your child's radiation therapy plan.
 Learn more about the basics of radiation therapy.

 Laser therapy uses heat in the form of a laser to shrink a smaller tumor.
 It may be called thermotherapy or "TTT" for transpupillary thermotherapy.
 It may be used alone or in addition to cryotherapy or radiation therapy.
 Photocoagulation is a different type of laser therapy that uses light to shrink tumors.